-The Comfort Inn Legacy by One Earth is among the best Family hotels in Rajkot.
+The Comfort Inn Legacy Managed By One Earth is among the best Family hotels in Rajkot.
 Some of the cultural highlights of the region include Watson Museum and The Lang Library.
 Other landmarks include Kaba Gandhi no Delo and Rashtriyashala.

 Watson Museum An enjoyable day spent in the Jubilee Gardens is the perfect way to enrich one's body and mind.
 Watson Museum and the Lang Library are the gifted places from the environment.
 The Museum is named in honour of the British Political Agent in Kathiawad who initiated the documentation of historical artefacts with due patronage of the royal families in the region.
 The collection houses paintings and artifacts donated by the various royal families, an extensive memorabilia of Colonial rule and influence with textiles and jewellery depicting Bharwads, Ahirs, Darbars and other indigenous people of the province.
 There is also an interesting collection of Indus Valley Civilization artefacts garnered from various sites around the Saurashtra region.
 General people can visit the museum and see the collection.
 It is open from 9 in the morning to 6 in the evening.
 It remains closed on alternate Sundays and Public Holidays.
 Entry fees for entering the museum is Rs 2/- for Indians, Rs 50/- for Foreigners.